narenderkjk/MedDoc/README.md

 ---

-Made with ❤️ by Muazam
+Made with ❤️ by Narender

 </div>